-Better than Starbucks Banana Walnut Bread (with cream cheese frosting!)
-Imagine it…no waiting in line…no worry about getting the mangy looking slice at the back of the case…no sad face after taking your last bite ~ because you’ve got the whole dang loaf sitting right in your kitchen!
+Better than Starbucks Banana Walnut Bread (with cream cheese frosting!) is a new fall ritual.
+Imagine no waiting in line…no worry about getting the mangy looking slice at the back of the case…no sad face after taking your last bite ~ because you’ve got the whole dang loaf sitting right in your kitchen!

 The nice thing about this particular bread is that, in addition to being tender and moist, it’s got a chunky texture from lots of walnuts and banana.
 I don’t mash the banana to a pulp, I leave small bits in there.
 If you’re a super banana freak you could even take an extra banana and chop it into small pieces and add them as well.